Escorted TourNorway, Sweden, Finland, Denmark, Baltics, and Russia

 Here we have some free time before embarking onto the afternoon ferry, which will carry us on a breath-taking crossing along the Aurland & Neroy fjords, which are branches of the Sognefjord, the longest and deepest fjord in Norway.
 The coast offers very strong contrasts, sometimes you will experience rocks falling dramatically into the fjord while other stretches of the river turn into a wonderful green.

 Disembarkation in Gudvangen and continuation in coach, through one of the largest tunnels of Norway.
 We continue our journey through Laerdal and Skei until we reach Loen, beautifully situated between mountains, lakes and fjords.
 Dinner and overnight at the prestigious Hotel Alexandra in fjord view room.

 Hotel Alexandra ****+

 Day 7 LOEN - BRIKSDAL GLACIER - GEIRANGER (B, D)

 Optional Excursion: Briksdal Glacier, an arm of Europe's largest Glacier Jostedalsbreen.

-After arriving at Briksdal Glacier, we will make a visit to the foot of the glacier, traveling by small motorized "Troll cars" and walking through Norwegian nature to the very snout of the glacier.
+After arriving at Briksdal Glacier, we will make a visit to the foot of the glacier, travelling by small motorized "Troll cars" and walking through Norwegian nature to the very snout of the glacier.
 Here we experience the glacier's breathtaking blue ice.
 After the visit, there will be free time for lunch at your own discretion.